Effect of Porus One on Reducing Uremic Toxins in Cats with Naturally Occurring CKD

 Efficacy of Potassium Citrate as a Treatment for Metabolic Acidosis in Cats with Chronic Kidney Disease

 Hypokalemia (low potassium levels in the blood) and metabolic acidosis (high amount of acid in the body) are two very important consequences of chronic kidney disease (CKD), leading to worsened clinical signs at home.
 Metabolic acidosis plays a role in progression of CKD and its treatment has been shown to improve long-term outcome in human patients with CKD.
-However, the treatment of metabolic acidosis in cats with CKD remains a challenge, with very few safe and effective options available.
+However, the treatment of metabolic acidosis in cats with CKD remains a challenge, with very few options available.
 Potassium citrate is a medication normally used to supplement potassium that also has alkalinizing properties which allow it to correct metabolic acidosis with minimal side effects.
 However, there is very little information available in veterinary medicine regarding the efficacy of potassium citrate as a treatment for metabolic acidosis.
-Therefore, the purpose of this study to evaluate whether potassium citrate can effectively correct metabolic acidosis in cats with chronic kidney disease in comparison to a non-alkalinizing form of potassium supplementation.
+Therefore, the purpose of this study to evaluate whether potassium citrate can effectively improve metabolic acidosis in cats with CKD.

 Click Here for Informed Consent Form